Create Bacula tape storage#

 /usr/libexec/bacula/mtx-changer %c %o %S %a %d

-In section with the question What tape drives does your tape device have? please define all the autochanger tape drive device names.
+Then, under the question What tape drives does your tape device have?, define all tape drive device names.

-On the question What is storage media type? please define desired media
+For What is the storage media type?, enter desired media type.

-type name.
-It can be any string that in case tape storage it can be characteristic
+This can be any string that in case tape storage, it can be characteristic

 for your tape type (or the tape generation), for example: MyLTO6Tape